Polyconseil/check-oldies/docs/index.rst

   not worth to fix, or because it is not relevant anymore), or postpone it.

+- **check-future-tags** warns about orphan FUTURE tags.

-  FUTURE tags: We sometimes plan a broad modification that will span multiple files.
-Instead of littering FIXME annotations everywhere, we set a single FIXME annotation and a FUTURE-xxx tag on the same line.
-Then, wherever we need to make a modification, we only mention this FUTURE-xxx tag without any FIXME.
-If we ever remove the FIXME but keep a FUTURE-xxx tag somewhere, it is a mistake and this tool warns us.
+  We sometimes plan a broad modification that will span multiple files.
+Instead of littering FIXME annotations everywhere, we set a single FIXME annotation and a FUTURE-xxxx tag on the same line (e.g. "FUTURE-MIGRATION-TO-API-V3".
+Then, wherever we need to make a modification, we only mention this FUTURE-xxxx tag without any FIXME.
+If we ever remove the FIXME but keep a FUTURE-xxxx tag somewhere, it is a mistake and this tool warns us.

 - **check-branches** warns about old branches, surprisingly.

-- **forget-me-not** runs both programs above on a set of Git repositories and sends warning e-mails to authors of soon-to-be-old annotations or branches.
+- **forget-me-not** runs all programs above on a set of Git repositories and sends warning e-mails to authors of soon-to-be-old annotations or branches.

-In other words: **check-fixmes** and **check-branches** can be run as part of the test suite of each project (by a continuous integration system such as Jenkins).
+In other words: **check-branches**, **check-fixmes** and **check-future-tags** can be run as part of the test suite of each project (by a continuous integration system such as Jenkins).
 They break builds when they detect old things.
 On the other hand, **forget-me-not** can be run once a week